Bulk copy, delete and reassign shifts for multiple employees, a selected date range or even a particular role

 Be aware that permissions settings may prevent you from performing some of these actions.

 Low or critical alerts may be triggered by the proposed changes.
 Manager permissions control what the manager can do in instances of low or critical alerts.
 In some cases you may be simply warned against the action and asked if you want to continue anyway, in other instances the action may be blocked.
-Alert status is set in the award each staff is under.
-More on this in the Award settings article.
+Alert status is set in the employment contract each employee is under.
+More on this in the employment contract settings article.

-Your Ento administrator will be able to access the Rostering tab of your Settings > Manager permissions profile to determine what attempting to roster low or critical alerts will do.
+Your Ento administrator will be able to access the tab of your Settings > Manager permissions profile to determine what attempting to schedule low or critical alerts will do.
 More on this in the Manager Permissions article.